 Create a new key¶

-To generate a new key, click Create New Key, enter your desired name for that key, and click Save.
+Name the new key, and click Save.
 This activates your new key, making it ready for use.

 Delete an existing key¶